 ColorBlind Glasses is the perfect accessory for a golfer with color blindness.

 Do you know a golfer with color vision deficiency?
 ColorBlind Glasses are available in three different colors that can help make it easier to see the ball against the green.
-The red lens is ideal for seeing the ball when it’s on the ground or in tall grass; the blue lens helps distinguish between sky and grass; and the yellow lens makes it easy to spot your ball from afar.
+The red lens is best for seeing the ball on the ground or in tall grass.
+The blue lens helps tell sky from grass.
+The yellow lens makes it easy to see your ball from afar.

-Colorblind Glasses is also an idea gift for any sports fan with color vision deficiency, including golfers, baseball players, basketball players, football fans and soccer enthusiasts.
+It is also a great gift for sports fans with colorblindness.
+This includes golfers, baseball players, basketball players, football fans, and soccer enthusiasts.
 We appreciate your support!

 Color Blindness Glasses And Baseball Player